Dialysis and Fistula/Graft Declotting and Interventions

 Your physician will numb the area with a local anesthetic.

-Angioplasty and Vascular Stenting: A sheath is first inserted into the fistula or graft.
+Angioplasty and Vascular Stenting: A sheath or short tube is first inserted into the fistula or graft.
+This tube is similar in size to the needles used during regular dialysis sessions.

 Guided by x-rays, the catheter is then inserted through the sheath and advanced until it reaches the site of the blockage.
-Once the catheter is in place, contrast material will be injected into the artery and an angiogram will be taken of the blocked vessel to help identify the site of the blockage.
+Once the catheter is in place, contrast material will be injected and an angiogram or x-rays will be taken of the blocked vessel to help identify the site of the blockage.

 With x-ray guidance, a guide wire will then be moved to the site, followed by the balloon-tipped catheter.
 Once it reaches the blockage, the balloon will be inflated for a short period of time.
 The same site may be repeatedly treated or the balloon may be moved to other sites.